Omarcar22/QOps/README.md

 The project also includes evidence generation for QA artifacts to make the validation process visible and reusable for portfolio presentation.

-## Project status

-This project is functional, testable, and structured to communicate engineering maturity clearly.
-It is suitable for showcasing in a portfolio, technical interviews, or as part of a DevOps / platform engineering narrative.

 ## License